chipjarred/Async/README.md

 You can specify as many handlers as you like, mixing and matching, completion handlers, success handlers, and failure handlers.
 All applicable handlers will be called concurrently.
 This allows you to return the future you got from `async` so that code further up the call chain can attach their own handlers.

+##### `.timeout`
 You can also specify a time-out for the `Future` using the same fluid style.
+If the specified time-out elapses before the closure completes, an error is set in the `Future` and its `.onFailure` and `.onCompletion` handlers are called.
 See the comment documentation for `Future` for more information on that.

 #### `Future` as a placeholder

+As an alternative to the fluid, functional-like, usage above, you can use `Future` in a more traditionally imperative way, as a placeholder for a yet to be determined value.
+Used this way, it's much more like C++'s `std::future`.
+This is especially useful when you use `async` to subdivide a larger task into to a number of concurrent subtasks, which must be combined into a final result before continuing.

 When using `Future` as a placeholder, you store away as you might store the actual value or value returned by the asynchronous code if it had been called synchronously, and query then `Future` for the value or error some time later when you need it.
 To support this, `Future` provides blocking properties and methods to query the future and wait for it to be ready, as well as a non-blocking property to query its ready state.

 Any handlers that have been attached will still be run, whether or not you use `Future` as a placeholder.
 The two styles of use can be used together.

 ##### Blocking methods and properties

+In an AppKit/UIKit application, using blocking methods and properties in the main thread make your app unresponsive while they block.
+Either use them in separate thread, use `.isReady` to do something else when the `Future` is not ready, ensure that all asynchronous calls will completely quickly, or just avoid blocking methods and properties altogether by attaching handlers instead.

 ###### `.value` and `.error`:
-As an alternative to the fluid, functional-like, usage above, you can use `Future` in a more traditionally imperative way, as a placeholder for a yet to be determined value.
-Used this way, it's much more like C++'s `std::future`.
+You can obtain the value or error from the future with its `.value` and `.error` properties.
 We'll use the same `foo` from the previous examples:

     let future = async { return try foo() }